 In addition, vertebrate eyes and cephalopod eyes are analogous structures.
 But, the embryological development of the two is different.
 Likewise, Cephalopods have an erect retina, and photoreceptors are facing the incoming light.
 In contrast, in vertebrates, the retina is inverted, and the photoreceptors are separated from the incoming light by the connecting neurons.
 Therefore, the vertebrates have a blind spot, and the cephalopods do not have a blind spot.

 What is Divergent Evolution?

-When a group of organisms has a homologous structure, which is specialized to perform a variety of different functions, it shows a principle known as adaptive radiation.
-For an example, all the insects share the same basic plant for the structure of the mouthparts.
-A labrum, a pair of mandibles, a hypopharynx, a pair of maxillae, and a labium together forms the basic plan of the mouthparts structure.
+Divergent evolution is a type of evolution that explains the development of different traits among the closely related organisms and separate them into different forms.
+When a group of organisms has a homologous structure specialized to perform a variety of different functions, it shows a principle known as adaptive radiation.
+For example, all the insects share the same basic plan for the structure of the mouthparts.
+A labrum, a pair of mandibles, a hypopharynx, a pair of maxillae, and a labium collectively form the basic plan of the mouthparts structure.
 In certain insects, certain mouthparts are enlarged and modified, and others are reduced and lost.
-Due to this they can utilize a maximum range of food material.
-This gives rise to a variety of feeding structures.
+Due to this, they can utilize a maximum range of food material.
+It gives rise to a variety of feeding structures.